Kmkinnear/Amazon_Vine_Analysis/README.md

 <img width="386" alt="image" src="https://user-images.githubusercontent.com/110848660/211879003-02e696a2-bfb1-4d3e-91ee-c90e0d4c8453.png">

-- We can see in the images above the number of Vine (paid) reviews and also the number of non-Vine (unpaid).
-The total number of Vine reviews was 248 while the number of non-Vine reviews was 96,653
+- We can see in the images above the number of Vine (paid) reviews and the number of non-Vine (unpaid).
+The total number of Vine reviews was 248 while the number of non-Vine reviews was 96,653.

 ### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?